There are a lot of gear posts out there, aimed at many different audiences. This list by no means re-invents the wheel.

 You want a space you can comfortably spend hours of your life in, that is not echoey and has minimal exposure to any outside sounds and hums (appliances, air conditioners, traffic, neighbors, television, etc.) If you need to treat your space, read this article, particularly the part about Absorption, Diffusion and Bass Traps.

 You can get fancy stuff like this.
 Draping blankets/comforters/quilts on the wall is also an acceptable and budget-friendly method.
+Try these packing blankets.
 You could also build your own paneling fairly easily if you like crafting.
 Basically, try to cover any hard, flat surfaces within a few feet of your microphone.
 Especially windows or anything metallic.
 Specific set up instructions will depend on the room you are in.
 Try clapping once loudly and see how much of an echo you get, if there’s a distinct ’ringing’, you probably need more sound treatment/blankets.

 If you’re already making good money from narration gigs, a home booth may be a worthwhile investment.
 I hear great things about Studiobrick.